wildfielded/pro-owen/README.md

 <h3 align="center">:gb: Disclaimer</h3>

-This project is intended for use in a company with Russian-speaking specialists, so all texts, explanations, and comments are provided exclusively in Russian.
+:warning: This project is intended for use in a company with Russian-speaking specialists, so all texts, explanations, and comments are provided exclusively in Russian.

 ----